 Furniture and equipment are stated at cost.
 Depreciation is provided on a straight-line basis over the estimated useful lives of the respective assets which range from three to seven years.
-Included in property and equipment is a building which the Foundation leases and which qualified to be treated as a capital lease as outlined in Note 5 to these consolidated financial statements.
+Included in property and equipment is a building which the Foundation leases as outlined in Note 5 to these consolidated financial statements.
 The building is amortized over the lease term and leasehold improvements are amortized over the shorter of the remaining lease period or useful life of the improvements.
 Maintenance and repairs are charged to expense when incurred; major improvements are capitalized.
 Upon retirement or disposal of assets, the accounts are relieved of the cost and accumulated depreciation and amortization with any resulting gain or loss included in revenue or expense.